 Akron Metropolitan Housing Authority (AMHA) provides safe, decent and sanitary housing to low and moderate income citizens.
 Administers Summit County’s subsidized senior and family housing, Housing Choice Voucher Program (Section 8), and Scattered Sites programs.
 Resident support programs include Family Self-Sufficiency, congregate senior dining centers, health screenings, computer learning centers, and drug prevention/education.

 (330) 762-9631 | AkronHousing.org

-Akron Summit Community Action, Inc. (ASCA) is a private non-profit corporation operating various programs that assists Summit County low -income residents to become self-sufficient.
-These programs include Head Start, Early Head Start, Foster Grandparent Program, Circles ®, Home Energy Assistance Program (HEAP) and Akron Summit Earned Income Tax Credit Program.
-ASCA also provides income eligible households with emergency services including food, emergency rent (when funding is available), optical and dental assistance.
+Akron Summit Community Action, Inc. (ASCA) is a private non-profit corporation operating various programs that assist Summit County low-income residents to become self-sufficient.
+These programs include Head Start, Early Head Start, Foster Grandparent Program, Circles®, Home Energy Assistance Program (HEAP), Pathways HUB and Akron Summit Earned Income Tax Credit Program.

 The Greater Akron Chamber promotes, encourages, and stimulates the economic growth and prosperity of Summit, Portage and Medina Counties.
 Encourages existing businesses to remain and expand; attracts new companies to the region.